Linda Fisher

 Linda Jane Fisher was a Vice President Safety, Health and Environment and Chief Sustainability Officer of DuPont.

 When working for the United States Environmental Protection Agency she was Deputy Administrator in the George W. Bush administration; Assistant Administrator - Office of Prevention, Pesticides and Toxic Substances in the George H. W. Bush administration; and Assistant Administrator - Office of Policy, Planning and Evaluation, and Chief of Staff to the EPA Administrator in the Ronald Reagan administration.
 She was also Vice President of Government Affairs for Monsanto Company, a pesticide and biotechnology corporation.
 Fisher was also "Of Counsel" with the law firm Latham & Watkins.
 She attended Miami University for a B.A.
-(1974), George Washington University for a masters in Business Administration (1978) and the Ohio State University for a law degree (1982).
+(1974), George Washington University for a masters in Business Administration (1978) and the Ohio State University for a Juris Doctor (J.D.) degree (1982).

 In an oral history, EPA Administrator William K. Reilly described Fisher as one of his ablest people, proving to be a star as his Assistant Administrator for Toxics and Pesticides.